jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-jimpster-civic-underground.md

 **RR:** Speaking of remixes - we liked your take on Mystified for Defected.
 You've done a fair few tracks with the label over the years, can you tell us about your relationship with them?

 **Jamie:** Glad you like the Mystified remix!
 This was one that came together really quickly actually.
 Yeah, I’ve done several remixes for Defected over the years and have a lot of respect for how they operate.
-I know Luke Solomon from Classic who A&R’s the label quite well and he’s a good guy and has a great ear for what works in the clubs from his years of experience as a DJ and producer.
+I know Luke Solomon from Classic who A&Rs the label quite well and he’s a good guy and has a great ear for what works in the clubs from his years of experience as a DJ and producer.
 If he thinks that a certain project might be suitable for a Jimpster remix, the chances are he’ll be right.
 They’ve also invited me to play a few of their parties and had a great time with them in Croatia for their Defected event at the Garden Tisno the last two years.

 ![](/img/jimpsterzigzag1 (2).jpg)